Categories

 What Is a Group of Elephants Called?
 (Plus Baby, Male & Female Names)

 Elephants have their own set of names — for the group, the babies and the sexes — and they’re some of the most-asked questions about the species.
 The quick version: a group of elephants is a herd, a baby is a calf, a female is a cow and a male is a bull.
-Here’s the full breakdown, including a few collective nouns you might not know.
+Here’s the full breakdown, including the origins of those collective nouns, how herd structure differs between species, and how elephant naming compares to other animals.

 The short answer: a group of elephants is a herd; a baby is a calf; a female is a cow; a male is a bull.